Singapore

 Late Sep · shifts yearly

 Avoid this weekend unless the race is the reason you are coming.
-Large sections of Marina Bay are fenced off, road closures spread across the centre, and the city feels focused on a single event.
+Large sections of Marina Bay are fenced off, road closures spread across the center, and the city feels focused on a single event.
 Singapore works best when you can wander freely through its core.
 During race weekend, that becomes harder.

 Go here instead: